 10:15 am – 10:45 am Exhibit Hall Break

 Data Integration to Improve Program Effectiveness

-The discussion panel will explore how one agency (the Department of Labor) uses administrative data in a variety of ways to improve the effectiveness and efficiency of their worker protection programs.
+The discussion panel will explore how Federal agencies use administrative data in a variety of ways to improve the effectiveness and efficiency of their policies and programs.
 The panel will discuss why the agencies use administrative data for evaluation and research as well as the benefits and challenges of using these administrative data for their research.
 The presenters will focus on ways they resolved seemingly intractable challenges and the lessons that provides for others.
-The panel will highlight the agencies’ particular efforts to incorporate administrative data into program research, including CEO’s Administrative Data Research and Analysis (ADRA) and Data Analytics Unit (DAU) initiatives and EBSA’s Data Integration project.
+The panel will highlight the agencies’ specific efforts in recent years to incorporate administrative data into program evaluation and research.

 New (Innovative) Tools and Techniques to Empower Policymakers and the Public

 This session showcases techniques that integrate data to empower policymakers and the public: A text-mining tool converts legal text into data for extracting insights from the enormous corpus of federal regulations, a new econometric model assessing the economic capacities of program grants and their long-term outcomes, and an innovative data system that uses a discoverable and downloadable web-based database.

 Enhancing Data Literacy

 Now more than ever, there is a huge amount of data made readily available to the public.
 Talking the “data language” and knowing where to search for the data you are looking for however is not easy.
 Join us for a discussion by data providers and data users who are tackling this issue head on by trying to help users become more knowledgeable about the data at their fingertips.
 The session focuses on how to teach people about data so they are more ‘data literate.’